-Female fertility is not defined solely by the presence of ovaries or the regularity of the menstrual cycle.
-One of the most important indicators of reproductive capacity is ovarian reserve — the quantity and quality of eggs a woman still has in her ovaries.
-It is a physiological parameter that directly affects the chances of conception, both naturally and through assisted reproduction.
+Female fertility is not determined solely by the presence of menstruation or the regularity of the menstrual cycle.
+One of the most important indicators of reproductive potential is ovarian reserve that is, the quantity of eggs a woman has in her ovaries at any given time.
+This is a physiological parameter that directly affects the chances of achieving pregnancy, both naturally and through assisted reproduction.

 When and Why We Evaluate Ovarian Reserve